-Budgeted cost: £41,226.75
+Budgeted cost: £38,560

 Activity Evidence that supports this approach Challenge number(s) addressed Establish small group maths/reading/writing/phonics sessions for PP children, and those identified at risk of not making at least expected progress and target specific areas for improvement.
 EEF (+3) As the size of a teaching group gets smaller it is suggested that the range of approaches a teacher can employ and the amount of attention each student will receive will increase, improving outcomes for pupils.
 We have analysed the needs of our PP cohort and have identified that reducing group sizes in year 2, 6 and 1 will allow teachers and teaching assistants to increase the amount of support and attention each child will receive.
-1, 2, 3 School Led Tutoring with qualified teacher Spring/Summer 2023 (£8100 NTP funded, £5400 school contribution) AU22 Small group interventions in years 1 and 2 through dedicated teaching time with Phase Lead.
-Through Y1-Y6 additional teaching assistant support in class, and after school where appropriate.
-EEF (+4) Small group tuition is defined as one teacher working with 2-5 pupils together in a group.
+1, 2, 3 Small group interventions in all Year groups led by TAs Small group tuition is defined as one teacher working with 2-5 pupils together in a group.
 This arrangement enables the teacher to focus exclusively on a small number of learners, usually in a separate classroom or working area.
 Intensive tuition in small groups is often provided to support lower attaining learners or those who are falling behind, but it can also be used as a more general strategy to ensure effective progress or to teacher challenging topics or skills.
 Having analysed our cohorts we have identified that reading and writing gaps could be effectively addressed through intensive tuition.
 We have also identified that SEN gaps in maths and reading could also narrowed with 1:2 tuition.
-Teaching assistant support in year 1 and year 2 to be focused on small group interventions for children at risk of falling behind or to support catch-up through gap filling.
-1, 2, 3, 5 Run parent workshops to support phonics/reading/maths and distribute free copies of help books including CGP workbooks and guides Continue subscription to Marvellous Me to support conversations about learning at home and school/home communication Use Parents Evening app to facilitate meetings with all PP parents (including split parents) once per half-term to set targets for children (staff have 15 mins release time for each PP child to run these meetings) EEF (+3) We define parental engagement as the involvement of parents in supporting their children's academic learning.
+Afternoon Teaching assistant support in all year groups to be focused on small group interventions for children at risk of falling behind or to support catch-up through gap filling.
+1, 2, 3, 5 Run parent workshops to support phonics/reading/maths and distribute free copies of help books including CGP workbooks and guides Use Parents Evening app to facilitate meetings with all PP parents (including split parents) once per half-term to set targets for children (staff have 15 mins release time for each PP child to run these meetings) EEF (+3) We define parental engagement as the involvement of parents in supporting their children's academic learning.
 It includes: approaches and programmes which aim to develop parental skills such as literacy, numeracy, IT; general approaches which encourage parents to support their children with, for example, reading or homework; the involvement of parents in their children's learning activities; 1, 2, 4, 5